hirosystems/clarinet/docs/how-to-guides/how-to-test-contract.md

 As a next step, we may generate a deployment plan for this project.

-If running `$ clarinet integrate` for the first time, this file should be created by Clarinet.
+If running `clarinet integrate` for the first time, this file should be created by Clarinet.

-In addition, you may run `$ clarinet deployment generate --devnet` to create or overwrite.
+In addition, you may run `clarinet deployment generate --devnet` to create or overwrite.

 ```yaml
 ---